 Regular dental cleanings and checkups are crucial for everybody -- and especially for people at risk of heart disease.
 Cleanings will keep plaque and tartar under control.
 If you do wind up developing gum disease, your dentist will catch it early.

 Generally, experts recommend dental cleanings twice a year.
 Some people need them more often.
-Ask your dentist or hygienist what he or she recommends.
+Ask your dentist or hygienist what they recommend.

 If you don't smoke, great.
 But if you do, it's time to make an attempt -- or another attempt -- at quitting.
 You probably know that smoking is bad for your heart.
 You might not know that smoking is one of the top causes of gum disease; smoking also makes existing gum disease worse.
 People who smoke are up to seven times more likely to have bone loss in the jaw.
 Smoking can even prevent treatments for gum disease from working.